-- 7.1 You should refer to the Rural Assistance Authority (RAA) website and complete an online application.
+7.1 You should refer to the Rural Assistance Authority (RAA) website and complete an online application.
 You should include quotes, estimates or invoices at that point, where available.
-You are not required to complete all expenditure before applying for a grant however invoices for all completed work will be required prior to payment of any grant amount over the up-front amount and up to the maximum grant available. - 7.2 RAA recognises that you may have been impacted by a number of declared disaster events over the past 12 months and that allocating a claim (ie an invoice) to any one of these events will be difficult.
-We ask that you use your best endeavours to ensure proper record keeping.
-RAA will work with you to allocate a claim (ie an invoice) to the relevant event but acknowledges that in some instances this may not be possible.
-In these circumstances, RAA will use our discretion to allocate the invoice to the most relevant event based on the information provided.
+You are not required to complete all expenditure before applying for a grant however invoices for all completed work will be required prior to payment of any grant amount over \$10,000 (and up to the maximum of \$50,000).